 - Six Month Smiles before and after

-If you're looking for an affordable type of braces try SmileDirectClub.
-You can visit a SmileShop or you don't need to see a dentist in person at all if you don't want to.
-Just order an impression kit and do your own moulds at home!
+If you're looking for an affordable type of braces, try NewSmile.
+Complete your whole treatment at home, and to get started, just order an impression kit and do your own moulds at home!

-It's quick and easy to find out if you're eligible for treatment; fill out SDC's free online assessment to see if you're a candidate.
+It's quick and easy to find out if you're eligible for treatment; fill out NewSmile's free online assessment to see if you're a candidate.